Greenish Puffleg

 Distribution: Mountains of southeastern Panama through the Western and Central Andes of Colombia.

-Distribution: Eastern Andes of Colombia, possibly eastern slope of Central Andes as well.
+Distribution: Eastern Andes of Colombia, possibly also the eastern slope of the Central Andes.

 Distribution: Eastern slope of the Andes in Ecuador, south at least to western Pastaza.